 Huawei arrest stokes fears of China reprisals among America Inc executives

-HONG KONG/SHANGHAI: At a closed-door security meeting of U.S. companies in Singapore on Thursday, one topic was high on the agenda: the arrest of a top executive at Chinese tech giant Huawei and the potential backlash on American firms operating in China.
+SINGAPORE: At a closed-door security meeting of US companies in Singapore on Thursday (Dec 6), one topic was high on the agenda: the arrest of a top executive at Chinese tech giant Huawei and the potential backlash on American firms operating in China.

 A number of attendees said their companies were considering restricting non-essential China travel and looking to move meetings outside the country, one of the people added.